MaxTechniche/flash-pandas/README.md

 Web app to help people recall and or learn Data Science programming.

 ## Updates

+### 2020-12-01

+- You can now choose to hide/reveal questions and answers and hover to reveal

 ### 2020-11-29

 #### New Features

 - Renamed 'Learn' tab to 'Cards'
-- User can now login and signup with email (username is your display name)
+- User can now login and sign up with email (username is your display name)
 - Better mobile layout
 - Re-added refresh button on cards page